yegor256/blog/_posts/2015/mar/2015-03-26-jaxb-vs-xembly.md

 may be very high&mdash;much higher than the rather cumbersome [annotations]({% pst 2016/apr/2016-04-12-java-annotations-are-evil %}) of JAXB.

-Xembly is an open-source project, so feel free to submit your questions or corrections to [GitHub](https://github.com/yegor256/xembly).
+Xembly is an open source project, so feel free to submit your questions or corrections to [GitHub](https://github.com/yegor256/xembly).